 Gonorrhea is one of the most common sexually transmitted diseases affecting young people below 24 years of age.
 This infection affects the private parts including vagina, rectum, penis and even the throat.
-The different ways of getting this infection is through:
+The different ways of getting this infection are through:

 - Oral sex